-Because the multitasking behavior and urge measures were skewed, these data were analyzed using nonparametric tests (Wilcoxon rank sum tests), and medians rather than means are reported.
-To correct a survey programming error, data were imputed for some students on the "minutes multitasking" questions; results remain significant using the original uncorrected data (see Study 5, for additional details in Supplemental Materials).
+Data analysis.
+Because the multitasking behavior and urge measures were skewed, these data were analyzed using nonparametric tests (Wilcoxon rank sum tests) and medians rather than means are reported.
+To correct a survey programming error, data were imputed for some students on the "minutes multitasking" questions; results remain significant using the original uncorrected data (see Study 5 Additional Details in Supplemental Materials).